 The router also has dual USB ports that give you some connectivity options for sharing or printing, and the Guest Network features lets you set up walls for security purposes.
 It provides Internet access via ADSL service and creates a wired sharing network.
 Moreover, the live parental controls allow parents or administrators to establish restricted access policies for children or staff.
 There are also IP QoS features for improved bandwidth control across the network.

 There’s no smart beaming in this router.
 However, it does offer bandwidth control so you can adjust the focus of WiFi on particular devices.
 Just remember that you’ll have to spend some time in settings if you want it to imitate the automatic smart tech that more expensive routers usually offer.

 This TP-Link wireless router is among the top rated wireless routers.
 However, a few users say that the TP-Link RMA service isn’t up to par.
 The speed, range, and web-interface are all highly praised by the users.

 Best Wireless Routers For Gaming Users:

 This router is great for gaming and for connected homes that have high WiFi demands.
 The Router management is done via an app that you can access and monitor from anywhere.
 The only con is that the 1GHz processor is a little slow, and those six antennas may need a little extra room than a router typically requires.
 The antennas are also not detachable and the router is a little expensive but the pros of this device balance out the cons.

 The majority of the tech savvy users have high praises regarding this router.
 The range and the performance have also been highly praised.
-Over 60% of the users who bought this Wi-Fi router gave it a 5-star rating.
-The smart connect feature is also great feature and doesn’t drop connections.
+The smart connect feature is also a great feature and doesn’t drop connections.